Twin paradox: Role of acceleration

+"Relay" experiment without acceleration, in which the traveler is replaced by three non-accelerated B-clocks, whose combined time is retarded with respect to the time of the single A-clock (Wiechert, 1921).

+Differential aging despite identical accelerations (Wiechert, 1911).

 Although some solutions attribute a crucial role to the acceleration of the travelling twin at the time of the turnaround, others note that the effect also arises if one imagines two separate travellers, one outward-going and one inward-coming, who pass each other and synchronise their clocks at the point corresponding to "turnaround" of a single traveller.
-In this version, physical acceleration of the travelling clock plays no direct role; "the issue is how long the world-lines are, not how bent".
+In this "relay" or "three-brother" version (see figure on the left), physical acceleration of the travelling clock plays no direct role; "the issue is how long the world-lines are, not how bent".
 The length referred to here is the Lorentz-invariant length or "proper time interval" of a trajectory which corresponds to the elapsed time measured by a clock following that trajectory (see section § Difference in elapsed time as a result of differences in twins' spacetime paths below).
-In Minkowski spacetime, the travelling twin must feel a different history of accelerations from the earthbound twin, even if this just means accelerations of the same size separated by different amounts of time, however "even this role for acceleration can be eliminated in formulations of the twin paradox in curved spacetime, where the twins can fall freely along space-time geodesics between meetings".
+In Minkowski spacetime, the travelling twin must feel a different history of accelerations from the earthbound twin, even if this just means accelerations of the same size separated by different amounts of time (see figure on the right), however "even this role for acceleration can be eliminated in formulations of the twin paradox in curved spacetime, where the twins can fall freely along space-time geodesics between meetings".